adawenour/Crumbler/README.md

 Completed Project!

-Had slight technical issues on bundle install with the 'pg gem' needed to get this repository online with heroku.
+Had slight technical issues with bundle installing the 'pg gem' needed to get this repository online with heroku.